 Let's be honest, the gap between customer support and engineering can feel like a canyon sometimes.
 Your support team is on the front lines, dealing with customer issues in Zendesk, while your engineering team is deep in Jira, squashing bugs and building new features.
 When a critical bug pops up, the last thing you want is information getting lost as it's manually copied from a support ticket into a development backlog.

-This manual handoff is slow, prone to errors, and just plain frustrating for everyone.
-It delays fixes, clogs up communication channels, and, at the end of the day, it's the customer experience that suffers.
+This manual handoff can be a hurdle for efficiency.
+It can lead to delays, clogs in communication channels, and, at the end of the day, impact the customer experience.

 This guide is here to help you bridge that gap.
-We'll walk through how the native Zendesk Jira integration works, what it's great for, where it falls short, and how modern AI tools can create a genuinely smooth workflow between your teams.
+We'll walk through how the native Zendesk Jira integration works, what it's great for, how to optimize it, and how modern AI tools can create a genuinely smooth workflow between your teams.

 Understanding Zendesk and Jira